-Say you did well in science, you could think about civil engineering (the men and women that build roads, bridges and large buildings like the Shard), even environmental work.
-Maths might take you down the quantity surveying route (they are the money men and women of the industry).
+For example, you achieved great results in science, you could think about civil engineering (building roads, bridges and large buildings like the Shard ), even environmental work.
+Maths might take you down the quantity surveying route.
 If you enjoyed business studies, then maybe a career in project management or planning could be for you.

 Those different routes, and plenty of others, open up depending on your qualifications.
 The Career Explorer tool will look at your results and match them with some of the fantastic careers available in construction.